Jules-Bens-Aa/JB2A_DnD5e/README.md

 We create ... animated assets ! *no scripts, only assets*

 # Announcements Section.

+## Have fun this holiday season and be well.
+We hope you enjoy our assets :) See you next year!

 ### Very useful FoundryVTT Modules for animated assets :
 [**Sequencer**](https://github.com/fantasycalendar/FoundryVTT-Sequencer/wiki) by Wasp from [Fantasy Computerworks](http://fantasycomputer.works/) - [Ko-fi](https://ko-fi.com/fantasycomputerworks) <br>